[Ticker] After Ukraine fiasco, US designates new EU envoy

 By EUobserver

 The US has elevated its ambassador to Belgium, former businessman Ronald J. Gidwitz, to the post of caretaker ambassador to the EU, it said Tuesday, adding he will "advance a strong US-EU partnership", help Europe in its economic recovery after the pandemic, and promote "our shared interests and values across the globe."
-The US' last EU ambassador, former businessman, Gordon Sondland, left in disgrace over a Ukraine blackmail scandal.
+The last US ambassador to the EU, businessman Gordon Sondland, left in disgrace over a Ukraine blackmail scandal.